Nathan Pinnacle 12L Review

 Front pockets first.
 Nathan positioned two waterproof zippered pockets behind the soft flask pockets, large enough for an oversized phone, map, or other gear that is flat or soft.
 We found these pockets add to the vest's comfort, and we prefer them to the positioning of zippered pockets over the collarbone.
 By positioning them behind the soft flask pockets, there is less interference if you are taking out your phone for a quick photo or refilling your bottle.
 The right one even includes a small internal pouch for electrolyte tabs or ibuprofen.
 Below the hydration pocket on each side is a smaller nutrition pocket with a hook and loop closure.

 Flank pockets.
-Two small flank pockets can accommodate gloves, a buff, or more snacks and rely on the vest's stretch material to keep supplies in place.
-Positioned just behind these flank pockets are hook and loop closures that permit easy access to larger back storage compartments without letting gear fall out.
-The left kangaroo pocket can store loads of gear but doesn't have a secondary access point as the right side does.
+Two small flank pockets can accommodate gloves, a buff, or more snacks, and the vest's stretch material can be relied on to keep supplies in place.
+Positioned just behind these flank pockets are velcro closures that permit easy access to larger back storage compartments without letting gear fall out.
+The left kangaroo pocket can store loads of gear but doesn't have a secondary access point like the right side.

 And finally, the back pockets come through, providing ample storage, fast resupply, and remain accessible while wearing the vest.
 How, you might ask?
 The outermost rear pocket has a velcro closure at the top, and the vast compartment extends down to an access point at the right flank with another closure.
 To the left of this compartment is a long diagonal zipper that accesses the only pocket reserved for emergency inaccessible gear.
 Below this pocket is the large left flank kangaroo pocket.
 Behind these outermost back pockets is a simple pouch that is only 6" deep, so a rain layer remains accessible over the shoulder while moving.